vitiral/artifact/design/data/artifact.md

 - `subnames` is a simple iterative regexp search of `text`
 - `partofs` simply has to concatenate any auto-partof values from the `family` module (see [[SPC-read-family.auto]]).
-- Create a graph using `parofs` and use it to calculate `parts`.
+- Create a graph from `partofs` and use it to calculate `parts`.
 We need the graph later anyway.

 # [[.build]]: build the artifact from its parts
 After we have successfully loaded and finalized the artifact pieces, we need to combine them with the implementations and calculate completeness.

-This mostly just has to make use of the functions defined in
+This mostly just has to make use of the functions defined in FIXME

 ## [[.graph]]: construction of the graph
 The construction of the graph takes a map of each artifact to its given+auto